Expect Copper prices to trade sideways today: Angel Commodities

 Outlook

-LME Copper prices are currently trading higher by 0.3 percent at $5574/t.
-Prices are expected to trade sideways today as investors will be at the sidelines ahead of French elections this weekend.
-Also, geopolitical concerns will limit risk appetite.
+LME Copper prices are currently trading lower by 0.4 percent at $5709.5/t.
+Prices are expected to trade sideways today as investors keenly watch central bank meetings from Japan and EU.
+Also, global markets will be cautious ahed of release off advance GDP figures from the US due tomorrow.
 We expect MCX copper prices to trade sideways today.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.